ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 Introduction
 ------------

-This guide is intended to warn users of the risks associated with the synchronous client ``call()`` API.
+This guide is intended to warn users of the risks associated with the Python synchronous service client ``call()`` API.
 It is very easy to mistakenly cause deadlock when calling services synchronously, so we do not recommend using ``call()``.
 There are no apparent benefits to using sync calls that outweigh the risk.

-We provide an example on how to use ``call()`` correctly for experienced users intent on using synchronous calls for whatever reason.
+We provide an example on how to use ``call()`` correctly for experienced users who wish to use synchronous calls and are aware of the pitfalls.
 We also highlight possible scenarios for deadlock that accompany it.

 Because we recommend avoiding sync calls, this guide will also address the features and usage of the recommended alternative, async calls (``call_async()``).